Soloman-bhai/Blockchain-Simulations/Theory.md

 ### 🗳️ Delegated Proof of Stake (DPoS)

 **Delegated Proof of Stake** introduces a voting system where token holders vote for a limited number of trusted delegates.
 These delegates are responsible for validating blocks and securing the network.
 This system is faster and more scalable than PoW and PoS, but it introduces a level of centralization as only a few nodes actively participate in consensus.

 ---

-> ✅ *Tip: Add images or diagrams in the `/images` folder to illustrate the concepts further.*

----